regsinaccon/DL_number_recognition/README.md

 # DL_number_recognition
 # Introduction
-This is a pure math made digit recognition model (in model folder) .In the app folder is a drawing pad made with tkinter that allows users to  sent their drawings to the pridiction model.The check.py(in model folder ) can let us see the testing image data and the pridiction all together at the same window by enter the desire data index.There are some flaw in main.py~~if you check every line of code and you will find it~~.It was really an unexpected accident.
+This is a pure math made digit recognition model (in model folder) .In the app folder is a drawing pad made with tkinter that allows users to  sent their drawings to the pridiction model.The check.py(in model folder ) can let us see the testing image data and the pridiction all together at the same window by enter the desire data index.
 # Installation
 ### Option 1
 Assume that you have python(Python 3.11.3 is the developing env) installed .There are four required package to install inorder to run all the files.You can use the following command on the terminal to install those packages